CEDR Accessibility policy

 - We use a consistent navigation menu and clear signposting across the site

-- We aim to comply with the W3C Web content accessibility guidelines where possible
+- We aim to comply with the Web Content Accessibility Guidelines - known as the WCAG 2.1 AA Guidelines - set out by W3C where possible

 - You can resize text on cedr.com using your web browser

 - You can download free software online and find out about accessibility features for a variety of systems:

 - www.abilitynet.org.uk – for further information and guides about customising your computer

 - www.microsoft.com/enable/training/default.aspx – Microsoft’s accessibility wizard for Internet explorer

 - www.google.com/accessibility/all-products-features.html – Google accessibility tools for Google Chrome

 - www.apple.com/accessibility – Apple accessibility features relating to Safari

 - www.accessfirefox.org – accessibility features in Firefox and download extensions